 The Ticking Time Bomb of the Excise Tax Increase

-However, there is an additional wrinkle.
-The CARES Act that Congress passed in March 2020 allows distilleries to delay payment of FET by 90 days.
-If you bottle spirits in November and December, you can delay paying the taxes until February or March 2021—by which time you will hopefully have sold those bottles.
+The Coronavirus Aid, Relief, and Economic Security (CARES) Act that Congress passed in March 2020 allowed distilleries to delay payment of FET by 90 days.
+Hence, you could bottle spirits in November and December and delay paying the taxes until February or March 2021—by which time you would hopefully have sold those bottles.
 In essence, you would be borrowing against your future taxes.
 This provided additional support while it lasted, as all provisions of the act ceased on March 27, 2022.
 With the FET being made permanent, distilleries can produce at a pace that supports their growth plans.
 They can also continue to allocate the extra money for purchasing new machinery, employee training, and other endeavors.